bdijkstra82/OpenBSD-spamlogd/README.md

 	/etc/rc.d/spamlogd restart

 At this point, spamlogd should behave as before.
-To activate the new feature, packets to spamd(8) must also be logged (and on the same pflog(4) interface).
+To activate the new feature, packets to [spamd](http://man.openbsd.org/spamd.8) must also be logged (and on the same [pflog](http://man.openbsd.org/pflog.4) interface).
-In pf.conf(4) this means:
+In [pf.conf](http://man.openbsd.org/pf.conf.5) this normally means:

 	-pass in on egress proto tcp from any to any port smtp \
-	-	divert-to 127.0.0.1 port spamd
 	+pass in log on egress proto tcp from any to any port smtp \
-	+	divert-to 127.0.0.1 port spamd
+	 	divert-to 127.0.0.1 port spamd

 And: